peberanek/tools/README.md

 Collection of various command-line tools.
 Used and tested on [Fedora 36 Silverblue](https://silverblue.fedoraproject.org/).

+## trading_prep

+Print basic info for quick orientation in the actual trading day.

 ## fxrates

 Get foreign market exchange rates (declared by the Czech National Bank) to the command-line.